How to Write an Article

 WhiteSmoke knows about English grammar.
 Linguists helped develop its powerful English grammar software.
 The English grammar checker and spell checker will help you keep your writing clean, producing a better article for you to send to editors (or turn in to your teacher).
 Use WhiteSmoke throughout your writing--it’s the English writing software you can count on.
 Its creative writing solution will help you with your writing needs.

-Start your article with a strong introduction (see How to Write an Introduction).
-Develop the story with narrative (see How to Write a Narrative), examples, explanations, descriptions, and critical thinking.
-Write strong paragraphs that flow (see How to Write a Paragraph and How to Use Paragraph Transitions).
-Then write a conclusion that satisfies the reader that you have told the whole story, and told it well (see How to Write a Conclusion).
+Start your article with a strong introduction.
+Develop the story with narrative, examples, explanations, descriptions, and critical thinking.
+Write strong paragraphs that flow.
+Then write a conclusion that satisfies the reader that you have told the whole story, and told it well.